Merci93/AirBnB-Listings-Poland/README.md

-# AirBnB Listings in Poland
+# AirBnB Listings Data Engineering Project
-A data engineering project using [AirBnB](https://www.airbnb.com) listings in select cities Poland.
-The data used for this analysis was obtained from AirBnB webpage specifically for the following cities:
+## Overview
+This project is an end-to-end data engineering solution built to collect, process, store, and analyze Airbnb listings across selected cities in Poland.
+The goal is to provide insights into pricing trends, listing characteristics, and seasonal patterns to support better travel and financial planning.

+## Cities Covered
 1. Warsaw
 2. Wrocław
 3. Katowice